A Theory of Dichotomous Valuation with Applications to Variable Selection: Estimation

-when $\mu \in \mathscr{F}$.
-These four averages converge as the sample size $s$ increases, according to the large sample theory.
+Theorem \ref{thm:sq} provides a generic calculation tool for the formulas defined in the last two sections.
+To estimate the D-value, for example, we take a large sample of random orderings from $\Omega$, say $\tau_1,\tau_2, \cdots, \tau_s$.
+Then, we use the average of $\tilde \phi^{\tau_j}$ to estimate $\psi[v;\mu]$.
+The average converges as the sample size $s$ increases, according to the large sample theory.
 At the same time, we could also estimate the variance-covariance of $\left (\tilde \phi^\tau_1, \tilde \phi^\tau_2,\cdots, \tilde \phi^\tau_n \right )'$.
-This information together with the convergence rate in the multidimensional Central Limit Theorem helps to determine a sample size $s$ such that the sampling errors in the averages are within an acceptable tolerance level at a high confidence level.
-Additionally, we can extract the medians, confidence intervals, and other robust statistics from the sample of $\tilde \phi^{\tau_j}_i$, $j=1,2, \cdots, s$.
+This information, together with the convergence rate in the multidimensional Central Limit Theorem, helps us determine a sample size $s$ such that the sampling error in the average is, at a high confidence level, within an acceptable tolerance.
+Additionally, we can extract the sample median, confidence interval, and other robust statistics of $\psi[v;\mu]$ from $\tilde \phi^{\tau_j}$, $j=1,2, \cdots, s$.
+Similar computational procedures apply to $\tilde \Psi[v]$, $\gamma[v;\mu]$, and $\lambda[v;\mu]$, respectively.

+We can also determine the sample size $s$ once the change of the average series is within a small tolerance.
+For example, consider calculating $\psi[v;\mu]$ with a given tolerance level $\xi$.
+Let the $s$-th average be